Traditional Handmade Leather Belts of Exceptional Quality.

 Early Utility of Belts

 Originally, belts were more than just fashion accessories; they were tools of survival.
 The first belts, also known as military girdle bands, were worn around the waist to hold weapons in place.
 These utilitarian accessories were made of leather, prized for their durability and flexibility.
-The Roman military, for instance, found leather belts particularly useful, granting their soldiers freedom of movement while also offering some protection.
+The Roman military, for instance, found the leather belt particularly useful, granting their soldiers freedom of movement while also offering some protection.

 Belts Beyond Utility - Cultural and Symbolic Significance